-The Intrepid Spirit program is only the latest in the Intrepid Fallen Heroes Fund’s almost 20-year history of supporting America’s military and veterans communities.
-Since 2000 the Fund has provided close to $200 million in support for the families of military personnel lost in service to our nation, and for severely wounded military personnel and veterans.
+The ISC program is only the latest in the Intrepid Fallen Heroes Fund’s history of assisting America’s military community.
+Since 2000, IFHF has provided over $200 million in support for severely wounded military personnel and families of military personnel lost in service to our nation.

-From 2000 to 2005, the Fund provided close to $20 million to families of United States and British military personnel lost in performance of their duty, mostly in service in Iraq and Afghanistan.
+From 2000 to 2005, IFHF provided close to $20 million to families of United States and British military personnel lost in performance of their duty, most in service in Iraq and Afghanistan.

-In January 2007, the Fund completed construction of the Center for the Intrepid, a $55 million world-class, state-of-the-art physical rehabilitation center at Brooke Army Medical Center in San Antonio, Texas.
+In January 2007, IFHF completed construction of the Center for the Intrepid, a $55 million, world-class rehabilitation center providing treatment for service members suffering amputations, limb trauma and severe burns.

-View and download additional materials about the Intrepid Fallen Heroes Fund, Intrepid Spirit, National Intrepid Center of Excellence, and Center for the Intrepid.
+View and download additional materials about the Intrepid Fallen Heroes Fund, Intrepid Spirit Centers, National Intrepid Center of Excellence, and Center for the Intrepid.